EnviroDIY/ModularSensors/README.md

 #### <a name="DS18"></a>[Maxim DS18 Temperature Probes](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS18S20.html)

-The same library should work with a [DS18B20](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS18B20.html), [DS18S20](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS18S20.html), [DS1822](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS1822.html), [MAX31820](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/MAX31820.html), and the no-longer-sold [DS1820](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS1820.html) sensor.
-The OneWire hex address of the sensor, the power pin, and the data pin, are required as inputs.
-A custom variable code can _optionally_ be entered as a second argument in the variable constructors.
+The Maxim temperature probes communicate using the OneWire library, which can be used on any digital pin on any of the supported boards.
+The same module should work with a [DS18B20](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS18B20.html), [DS18S20](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS18S20.html), [DS1822](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS1822.html), [MAX31820](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/MAX31820.html), and the no-longer-sold [DS1820](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS1820.html) sensor.
+These sensors can be attached to a 3.0-5.5V power source or they can take "parasitic power" from the data line.
+When using the more typical setup with power, ground, and data lines, a 4.7k resistor must be attached as a pullup between the data and power lines.

+The OneWire hex address of the sensor, the Arduino pin controlling power on/off, and the Arduino pin sending and recieving data are required for the sensor constructor.
 The hex address is an array of 8 hex values, for example:  {0x28, 0x1D, 0x39, 0x31, 0x2, 0x0, 0x0, 0xF0 }.
 To get the address of your sensor, plug a single sensor into your device and run the [oneWireSearch](https://github.com/milesburton/Arduino-Temperature-Control-Library/blob/master/examples/oneWireSearch/oneWireSearch.ino) example or the [Single](https://github.com/milesburton/Arduino-Temperature-Control-Library/blob/master/examples/Single/Single.pde) example provided within the Dallas Temperature library.
 The sensor address is programmed at the factory and cannot be changed.

 The main constuctor for the sensor object is: